ietf-scitt/charter/ietf-scitt-charter.md

 Problem Statement
 =================
-It is challenging to manage the compliance of products across end-to-end, global supply chains.
+It is challenging to manage the conformance of products across end-to-end, global supply chains.

 Some of the fundamental security issues that face the supply chain ecosystem today are as follows: